Common Questions About Our Fee-Only Advisory Service

 -

 Nothing changes for your existing accounts.
 You open a new account at Interactive Brokers (opens in new tab) and fund it with whatever amount you want managed.
 We only have authority over the IBKR account you specifically set up with Narstar.
-We cannot access, move, or trade anything held elsewhere.
+We can't access, move, or trade anything held elsewhere.

 -